http://www.fpnotebook.com/

 - Complete Blood Count

-- White Blood Cell count near normal
+- White Blood Cell Count near normal

-- Sputum or Blood Direct fluorescent Antibody
+- Direct fluorescent Antibody

-- Sputum Culture or Blood Culture
+- Sputum Culture or Blood Culture on Cysteine enriched media

 - Tularemia Serology